image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 });
 ```

-To discover more options you can visit our "Features" page about [median filter](../Features/Filters/Median.md 'internal link on median').
+To discover more options you can visit our ["Features"](../Features/Features.md 'internal link on features main page') section about [median filter](../Features/Filters/Median.md 'internal link on median').

 :::caution
 For each technique, kernel size must be an odd number in order for algorithm to find the center correctly!